 Students at online universities should check with their schools.
 While most online colleges do not have campuses, they may have partnerships with other schools or community resources that benefit students.
 For example, you may be able to get live online support if you’re experiencing trouble with your class portal, or you may have to file a ticket and wait it out.
 If you’re having problems with your hardware and not your software, though, you may be on your own.
 And, while your online college probably doesn’t have a brick-and-mortar library, it may maintain an online collection of peer-reviewed journals that you can access from home.
 There are a wealth of online resources that you may get access to when you become an online student.

 How do I present myself professionally online?
 How do I show that I am a hard-working student?

 - Spell-check everything.
 Your classmates and professor will get to know your online persona, so make sure you come across as professionally as possible.
 Spell-check before you post on a class discussion board or hit send on that email thread.
 While you’re at it, you might consider running a grammar check as well.
 A free extension like Grammarly can help with more advanced issues while also serving as a plagiarism checker.
 Talk to your professor and your classmates just as you would in a classroom, even if you use modes of communication that you most often use with friends, such as texting, chatting, or video messaging.
-Go easy on the acronyms and abbreviations unless your professor uses them first.
+Go easy on the acronyms, abbreviations, and emoticons unless your professor uses them first.

 - Keep your syllabus close.
 How is your grade determined and your performance evaluated?
 Traditional attendance and participation won’t help your grade in an online class.
 Usually, you have to rely on your tests, quizzes, essays, and posts to show your evolution as a student throughout the course.
 Your syllabus will let you know how your grade is calculated.
 Keep a paper and digital copy in the event that you lose one.
 Highlight the course drop date while you’re at it, just in case you need an out.